NietoDeveloper/FullStack_E-Commerce/README.md

 A web application built with React, Node.js, and JavaScript.
 Overview
-This project consists of a client-side React application and a Node.
+This project consists of a client-side React application andode.